-A method of repurchasing outstanding debt securities through auction.
-The amount and security to be repurchased are announced by the AOFM.
-Registered participants then offer their desired amounts of stock at interest rates at which they are prepared to sell.
-Offers are accepted descending from the highest interest rate (yield) until the buyback amount has been filled.
-Stock is therefore repurchased in order of highest yield (and lowest price).

-[EDITED TEXT]

 This is a method of repurchasing outstanding debt securities through an auction-style tender.
 The amount and security to be repurchased are announced by the AOFM.
 Registered participants make offers to the AOFM that are accepted descending from the highest interest rate (and lowest price) until the buyback amount has been filled.